pastelmind/kolmafia-util/README.md

 ## Usage and API

-If you are using a bundler, you can import and
+If you are using a bundler, you can import and use kolmafia-util like this:

 ```js
 import {sinceKolmafiaVersion} 'kolmafia-util';